Alan Selewa

 Starting my program in Biophysics at the University of Chicago!

-A. Selewa, et al. "Systematic Comparison of High-throughput Single-Cell and Single-Nucleus Transcriptomes during Cardiomyocyte Differentiation," In preparation.
-(2019).
+A. Selewa, et al. "Systematic Comparison of High-throughput Single-Cell and Single-Nucleus Transcriptomes during Cardiomyocyte Differentiation," Scientific Reports (2019).

 X. Huang, A. Selewa, et al. "3D snapshot microscopy of extended objects," arXiv preprint arXiv:1802.01565, (2018).